uobdv/Design-Verification/index.md

 ## Lecture and lab times

-*Autumn Term 2022*
+*Autumn Term 2023*

-- Lectures are scheduled in weeks 1-5, 7-8 and 12 on Mondays, 9:00 and 17:00, and on Wednesdays, 9:00.
-Lecture theatres can be found in your timetable.
+- Lectures are scheduled in weeks 1-5, 8 and 12 (revision session).
+Please refer to the timetable for lecture times and locations.
 Any changes to scheduled lecture times and lecture theatres will be announced during lectures and via Blackboard.

 - Lecture recordings will be made available via Blackboard.
-There are between two and three hours of recordings per week.
+There are roughly three hours of recordings per week.

 <!-- - Online synchronous sessions (named Lectures in the timetable) are scheduled at 10:00 on Wednesdays in weeks 1-5, 7-8 and also in week 12.
 We will use these to answer questions, to focus on specific topics that require interaction and/or debate, and to discuss the supplementary material (see below), e.g. you may be asked to read an article or a scientific paper and participate in a discussion.
 Any slides presented can be found under Live Sessions below.-->

-- Labs (called Seminars in your timetable) are scheduled in weeks 1-4 and 7-12 on Wednesdays at 14:00 in MVB 1.15.
+- Labs (called Practicals in your timetable) are scheduled in weeks 1-5 and 7-8 on Wednesdays at 9:00 and Fridays at 17:00 in MVB 1.15.
 Labs are supervised by an experienced Teaching Assistant (TA).
 Labs can cover setting up remote access to the EDA tools, an introduction to using the EDA tools, help with using the various languages, methodologies, tools, etc.

 - You are expected to engage with the supplementary material and the opportunities highlighted in the lectures and on this unit page.

 ## Making contact

-*Autumn Term 2022*
+*Autumn Term 2023*

 - Your main ways of getting help with this unit are:
-  1. Ask directly after the 9:00 lectures.
+  1. Ask directly after the lectures.
-  2. Ask the unit TA, ideally during the labs/seminars on Wednesdays.
+  2. Ask the unit TA, ideally during the labs/practicals on Wednesdays.
   3. Post your question on the online Blackboard forum for the unit.
   4. Ask a fellow student via Teams.